AscendingPassage.com HOME PAGE.

 different shades of gold which the Japanese use for the backgrounds of

 their lacquered landscapes.
-It reveals itself everywhere, close to and
+The fine dust reveals itself everywhere, close by and

-on the horizon, modifying at its pleasure the colour of things, and
+on the horizon, modifying at its pleasure the color of things, and

-giving them a kind of metallic lustre.
-The phantasy of its changes is
+giving them a kind of metallic luster.
+The fantasy of its changes is

-indicating by little trailing clouds of gold the smallest pathways
+indicating by little trailing clouds of gold the faint pathways

 traversed by the herds.